 Tower Hamlets taking public for a ride over Vicky Park

 THE future of East London’s Victoria Park may depend on a lot of hot air the Town Hall is generating.
-Council officials are inviting the public to take trips in a hot air balloon over Vicky Park today (Saturday) and tomorrow to see what it looks like from 90ft up
+Council officials are inviting the public to take trips in a hot air balloon over Vicky Park next weekend to see what it looks like from 90ft up

 THE future of East London’s Victoria Park may depend on a lot of hot air the Town Hall is generating.

-Council officials are inviting the public to take trips in a hot air balloon over Vicky Park today (Saturday) and tomorrow to see what it looks like from 90ft up.
+Council officials are inviting the public to take trips in a hot air balloon over Vicky Park next weekend to see what it looks like from 90ft up.

 It’s part of a public consultation by Tower Hamlets which is bidding for Lottery cash to completely restore the park before the 2012 Olympics.

-Draft plans for its future go on show at the park where a tethered balloon will take people aloft for a bird's eye view of the proposals in mind.
+Draft plans for its future go on show next weekend (August 15 and 16) at the park where a tethered balloon will take people aloft for a bird’s eye view of the proposals in mind.